Search this site ...

-I am, at this point in time, totally committed to being part of and promoting the development of contemporary African art.
-I love to guest curate art exhibitions as well as being an agent representing a number of African artists, both white and black.
+I am, at this point in time, totally committed to being part of, and promoting, the development of contemporary African art.

-Trained as a textile designer in Durban, South Africa, I spent 18 years creating in this discipline, working in South Africa and Sydney, Australia.
+Having trained as a textile designer in Durban, South Africa, I then spent 18 years in South Africa and Sydney, Australia creating designs for fabric and developing this discipline.
 On my return to Africa, my focus shifted to interior design with an emphasis on the décor of lodges and bush camps in Zimbabwe and Mozambique.

-I have owned my own art gallery/restaurant in the Bvumba mountains of Zimbabwe which gave me the opportunity to travel through many of the countries of Southern Africa procuring items for the gallery and building relationships with many artists along the way.
+Owning and managing my own art gallery/restaurant situated in the Bvumba mountains of Zimbabwe, I was given the opportunity to travel through many of the countries of Southern Africa procuring amazing and collectible items for the gallery.
+Very enjoyably so, I was able to build relationships with many artists and craftspersons along the way.

 In a curious mix of growth and decay, Beira town is a projection for all that I love about the see-sawness of Africa where hope and despair are emotions that arise concomitantly.

 In 2020 and 2021, my latest works have taken a new trajectory.